edumserrano/webpack-module-federation-with-angular/code-demos/communication-event-bus-ng16/README.md

 ## Description

 Unlike other demos in this repo, the focus of this demo is not about exploring an aspect of Webpack Module Federation.
-Instead, it focus on showing how you can create an abstraction on top of the browser Custom Events to act as an [Event Bus/Aggregator](https://martinfowler.com/eaaDev/EventAggregator.html) which you can use throughout the app to subscribe to strongly typed events.
+Instead, it focuses on showing how you can create an abstraction on top of the browser Custom Events to act as an [Event Bus/Aggregator](https://martinfowler.com/eaaDev/EventAggregator.html) which you can use throughout the app to subscribe to strongly typed events.

 > **Note**
 >